Death of the Soul

 James did the same to Tom, "can I help you with something Tom, or did you just come here to be my daily ass pain?"

-"Oh.. yeah.
-You've got some newbies who need extra training.
-What time's your slot?"
+"Oh, yeah.
+You've got some newbies who asked for extra training.
+What time's your Slayer training slot?"
 Tom questioned.

-"My slot is the same as before, I only have time to do the usual Trainee ones," James replied.
+"My slot is the same as before," James replied.

 "Fine, fine.
 When's that?"
 Tom said.